abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Permissions of properties

-The Permissions annotation term can be applied to a property with the value of `OData.Permission/Read` in order to specify that it is read-only.
+The Permissions annotation term can be applied to a property with the `OData.Permission/Read` value to specify that it is read-only.

 ~~~xml
   <Annotation Term="OData.Permissions" EnumMember="OData.Permission/Read"/>
 ~~~

-The Permissions annotation term can be applied to a property with the value of `OData.Permission/ReadWrite` in order to specify that it is writable.
+The Permissions annotation term can be applied to a property with the `OData.Permission/ReadWrite` value to specify that it is writable.

 ~~~xml
   <Annotation Term="OData.Permissions" EnumMember="OData.Permission/ReadWrite"/>